Peugeot 2008: IKCO Reera

 In 2022, Iran Khodro Company (IKCO) unveiled the Reera, which shares platforms with the second generation Peugeot 2008.
-This car is produced with the petrolengines, expected to be released in 2024, along with an electric version in 2025.
+This car is produced with the petrol engines, expected to be released in 2024, along with an electric version in 2025.

 The petrol model uses the EFP (1.65 16V TC Dual VVT-i) which is capable of producing 161 horsepower and 240 Nm of torque.
 Reera's gearbox is a 6-speed automatic (AT) produced by DAE, which transfers power to the Reera's front wheels.